PLANS STARTING AT $25/YEAR

 The first is a more engineering term that is used to measure how fast your web server can transmit your web data onto the internet to get it going to your reader's computer (i.e., how much data per second).
 SherwoodHosting servers have redundant network connections to the internet backbone and have those connections rated to be the highest speed possible using the latest technology networking equipment.

-The second definition is a more common, albeit informal, usage that means the amount of traffic your email and web viewing usage has come to our servers.
-In simple terms, if a 1-MegaByte .mpg music audio clip was listened to (downloaded) 500 times, then that would constitute a bandwidth usage of 500M and that is the basic quota for Plan D, which can easily be extended (however unless you are a large gallery or CD sales company that has visitors who view large file videos, audios, or a library of PDF reference documents/catalogs, you'll likely easily never come close to the basic quotas).
-Sometimes this is referred to as some combination of the words: bandwidth transfer traffic.
+As an example, if a 1-MegaByte .mpg music audio clip was listened to (downloaded) 500 times, then that would constitute a bandwidth usage of 500M and that is half the basic quota for Plan D, which can easily be extended (however unless you are a large gallery or CD sales company that has visitors who view large file videos, audios, or a library of PDF reference documents/catalogs, you'll likely easily never come close to the basic quotas).
 Read on for why we impose quotas.

-What is a transfer/bandwidth quota
+What is a transfer/bandwidth quota and Why?

 We impose a quota on the amount of traffic at each of our clients' web sites so that we can maintain fast & reliable delivery of your files to your viewers.
 If there were no quotas, then an over-active high-traffic web site (usally a good thing) could slow down access for our other clients on the server.